18 Hardest Holes

 • Roosevelt 9 - Of course, your last shot on this course will involve a climb - Bully!

-• Volusia 3 - funky par 4 where you can't go left off the box and your second shot will need to cover a walled pond to a narrow green.
+• Volusia 3 - funky par 4 where there's junk (literally) to the left and your second shot will need to cover a walled pond to the right

-• Walnut 6 is the hardest shot on the course - you'll need to thread it through or be jail.
+• Walnut 6 is the hardest shot on the course - you'll need to thread it or be jailed

 And check out the full collection of the best holes in The Exec 54 >>>